Sedation Dentistry

 • A hard time getting (and staying) numb from anesthetics

-Sedation dentistry allows Dr. Battles to provide a variety of dental treatments safely and comfortably for patients who experience dental anxiety.
-There are several benefits to sedation dentistry including:
+Anxiolysis dentistry allows Dr. Battles to provide a variety of dental treatments safely and comfortably for patients who experience dental anxiety.
+There are several benefits to anxiolysis dentistry including:

 • No memory of undergoing the procedure